 1. These regulations determine the requirements and procedures for obtaining the academic degree of doctor at the University of Antwerp (UAntwerp).
-The charter for PhD researchers 2 included in this document as Appendix 1 applies to all PhD researchers and their supervisors.
+The charter for PhD researchers included in this document as Appendix 1 applies to all PhD researchers and their supervisors.
+The code of conduct transgressive behaviour, which is included as a separate attachment to this document, applies to all PhD researchers, as well as all students and staff of UAntwerp.

-APPROVED BY THE FBE FACULTY BOARD ON 02 May 2018 & 28 October 2020 & 27 January 2021 & 01 June 2022 & 31 May 2023 & 10 December 2024
+APPROVED BY THE FBE FACULTY BOARD ON 02 May 2018 & 28 October 2020 & 27 January 2021 & 01 June 2022 & 31 May 2023, 18 December 2024 & 26 February 2025